-Based on the bands established above, the remuneration of each key management personnel who is not a Director or CEO is below \$250,000.
+Based on the bands established above, the remuneration of each key management personnel who is not a Director or the Managing Director or substantial shareholder is below \$250,000.
 However, due to the competitive nature of the industry that the Group operates in, the Board believes it is unwise to disclose the breakdown of the remuneration of these key management personnel.
-Nevertheless, the aggregate compensation to the named key management personnel of the Company is \$768,000 for FY2022.
+Nevertheless, the aggregate compensation to the named key management personnel of the Company is \$806,000 for FY2023.
 The Board believes that the Company's current practices are consistent with the intent of Principle 8 of the Code.

-None of the Directors (including the Managing Director) and the top key management personnel (who are not Directors or the Managing Director) of the Company has received any termination, retirement, post-employment benefits for FY2022.
+None of the Directors (including the Managing Director) and the top key management personnel (who are not Directors or the Managing Director or substantial shareholders) of the Company has received any termination, retirement, post-employment benefits for FY2023.

-Below is an employee of the Group, being the substantial shareholders of the Company, or immediate family member of a Director, the CEO, or a substantial shareholder of the Company, whose remuneration exceeded \$100,000 during the year.
+Below is an employee of the Group, being a substantial shareholder of the Company, or immediate family member of a Director, the Managing Director, or a substantial shareholder of the Company, whose remuneration exceeded \$100,000 during the year.